-Tang Tao serves as a member of our board of directors as of the date hereof.
+Tang Tao will serve as a member of our board of directors on the effective date of the registration statement of which this prospectus is a part.
 Mr. Tao has served as a partner of BDO China, headquartered in Shanghai, which he joined in 2010.
 Previously, for 12 years, Mr. Tao served as an international business partner responsible for serving China companies listing abroad and cross border transactions, assurance and advisory work, for Arthur Andersen, PricewaterhouseCoopers and Ernst & Young.
 Mr. Tang's clients cover a broad range of industries, including manufacturing and distribution, real estate, retail, automobile, logistics, pharmaceutical, mining and financial services.
 In 2008, Mr. Tang was awarded the "Top 10 Excellent CPA of Shanghai".
 In addition, Mr. Tang has been appointed by the Chinese Institute of Certified Public Accountants (CICPA) as a member of Professional Technique Instruction Experts committee and one of the expert advisors on the Reform of CICPA Examination.
-Mr. Tang is also a member of East & Central China Committee of CPA Australia.
 Mr. Tang is a fellow member of CPA Australia and the Chinese Institute of Certified Public Accountants.
 In 2007, he was selected to join the International Partnership Program organized by CPA Australia and MOF of China, where he received intensive training in Australia.
 Mr Tang holds a bachelor degree in Finance from Fudan University.
 He is also a CFA Charter holder and a regular member of the Hong Kong Society of Financial Analysts Limited.
 Mr. Tang is a master tutor of International Finance Department of Fudan University.
 We believe Mr. Tang is well qualified to serve on our board of directors because of his extensive experience with accounting matters relating to cross-border companies in M&A transactions.

-Jiang Pu serves as a member of our board of directors as of the date hereof.
+Jiang Pu will serve as a member of our board of directors on the effective date of the registration statement of which this prospectus is a part.
 Mr. Pu has been serving as the Managing Director of Shanghai Welkin Investment Management Co., Ltd., a growth fund firm based in Shanghai, since 2010.
 Mr. Pu led the firm's investment in Juneyao Air, Pengyuan Credit Service, Alog and Aidi Education Group.
 From 2008 to 2010, Mr. Pu served as the Director of Business Development for Yude Engineering Holdings, where he was in charge of business development and government relationship.
 From 2007 to 2008, Mr. Pu served as the assistant to the President at Shanghai Zhongxing Electronic Development Company.
 Mr. Pu received a bachelor of accounting degree from Central Queensland University in Australia in 2006.
 We believe Mr. Pu is well qualified to serve on our board of directors because of his extensive investment experience.

-Yu Chen serves as a member of our board of directors as of the date hereof.
+Yu Chen will serve as a member of our board of directors on the effective date of the registration statement of which this prospectus is a part.
 Mr. Chen has served as founder and Chief Executive Officer of Covision Optoelectronics, a developer of display and lighting applications in China, since October 2013.
 From 2009 to 2013, Mr. Chen worked at HiSense Broadband and Multimedia Technologies, where he worked with Mr. Liu, most recently serving as a Deputy Director of Technology.
 In 2008, Mr. Chen served as a senior engineer for Luminus Devices, a designer of light extractions for LED products.
 Prior to that, Mr. Chen worked as an engineer for various technology companies in China and North American and as a researcher at the University of Waterloo, since 1986.
 Mr. Chen received a masters degree from the University of Waterloo in Canada and a Ph.D. from McMaster University in Canada.
 We believe Mr. Pu is well qualified to serve on our board of directors because of his extensive operating and management experience.